Welcome to the River Oaks Police Department web site.

 Merry Christmas and Happy New Year from the River Oaks Police Department

 To the Citizens of River Oaks,

 Thanksgiving, Christmas, and New Years is just around the corner and if you are planning to go out of town, please contact the police department and put your home on extra patrol.
 It only takes a few minutes to complete; have the following information when you call or come by the police department.
 The dates you will be gone, the license plates of the vehicles that will be left behind, if a light will be left on, emergency contact information for someone who can respond if an emergency does arise.

 Just a reminder to the Citizens from ROPD

-Spring is upon us!
-As the weather gets warmer we see an increase in person(s) going door to door offering to do yard work, tree trimming or other manual labor.
-These persons often times appear unsolicited at your door with stories of hardship, poverty or need.
+During the spring and fall seasons we see an increase in person(s) going door to door offering to do yard work, tree trimming or other manual labor.
+These persons often appear unsolicited at your door with stories of hardship, poverty or need.
 They might use the name of a neighbor or local pastor to break the ice however sometimes their motives are anything but honorable and they know your neighbor’s name because they just spoke to them trying to run a scam on them!
 The professional scammers will often times dress neatly and speak professionally.
 Opportunity scammers, burglars or thieves come in all shapes, sizes and modes of dress.

 Here are some crimes that we have seen in the past.

 A male and a female walk up to an elderly couple who are working in the yard.
 The scammers engage the homeowners in conversation about trimming some trees.
 At some point in the conversation the female asks for a drink of water.
 The elderly female homeowner allows the female to accompany her into the house.
 Once inside the house the female asks to use the restroom.
 While the home owner is getting the water the female slips into the bedroom and back area of the house and steals jewelry and prescription medication.